 Day 3: Amman

-Journey east to the nearby valley of Wadi Essair, and Iraq El-Amir (Cave of the Prince), where eleven caves are carved into the cliff face and Qaser El-Abd (Palace of the Slave), some important Hellenistic ruins.
+Journey west today to the nearby valley of Wadi Essair, where you visit the ancient caves of Iraq El-Amir and the important Hellenistic ruins of Qasr El-Abd (Palace of the Slave).
 Spend some time exploring before an inspiring visit to the Iraq Al-Amir Women’s Cooperative.
 Founded by the Noor Al-Hussein Foundation in 1993, the centre helps local women become financially independent, raising living standards and preserving local heritage.
 Meet the women over a traditionally brewed coffee, hear their stories and take part in a workshop.
 Learn about their handmade fabrics, naturally produced soaps, pottery and ceramics, papermaking and cooking.
 Enjoy a delicious lunch prepared by the women including flat breads and dishes featuring local grown vegetable and spices.

 After lunch venture up to the citadel, situated on one of the seven hills that originally made up Amman, a good place to begin a tour of the city’s archaeological sites: the regal columns of a Roman temple in silhouette against the sky, the elegant capitals of a Byzantine church, endlessly inventive carvings in the Umayyad Palace, and digs and ruins everywhere you walk.
 Spend time wandering through the National Archaeological Museum, home to a collection of artifacts which date from prehistoric times to the 15th century.
 Take a seat in the magnificently restored 6,000 seat Roman Amphitheatre built during the reign of Antonius Pius in 138-161 CE.
 Lastly today, stroll through Darat al Funun arts centre, housed in a series of restored sandstone residences and warehouses, which provides a collaborative platform for contemporary Arab artists.